wilkru-7/D7049E/README.md

 # D7049E
 ## Game Idea
 - Third person perspective
-- Walk around in a world
+  - Control a character in the scene
+- Puzzel/Exploring game
+  - Build up your own home
+  - Solve puzzels by finding and integrate with objects
+  - Earn rewards by solving puzzels
+- Suitable background music depending on the environment
-  - Interagate with objects
+  - Special sound effects when interacting with objects
+- Realistic movements such as walking, jumping and climbing

 ## Development Environment
 - 3D rendering library: BGFX